kuv2707/auto_login/readme.md

 ## TODO
 - Detect when the session expires and re-login automatically.
 - Support browsers other than chrome.
-- Add a logout button.
+- Add an enable button.
 - Improve the UI.

 ## Contributing